TejasViswa/236A-LP-Project/README.md

 ## Part 2:

 Please note that we have implemented the ILP using numpy, instead of using cvxpy.
-The details of our ILP formulation can be found in the report submitted.

 ## Script details
 - `classifier_Part2.py`: Implementation of all the functions.
 The function ILP() in this script is our ILP implementation.
 As stated before, we have not used cvxpy - formulate this LP problem, instead we have used numpy.